 In addition to increased ground clearance and extensive interior and exterior design tweaks, the fourth-generation Expedition also got a serious tech upgrade.
 New available features include a 360-degree camera, park assist, automatic emergency braking, lane keep assist, adaptive cruise control, blind-spot monitoring, USB ports, a Wi-Fi hotspot, Apple CarPlay/Android Auto compatibility, and Ford Sync3.

-There’s also an electronic locking rear differential available for the four-wheel drive (4WD) system, and it get a Terrain Management System adapted from the Ford Raptor, which has seven drive modes: Normal, Eco, Sport, Tow/Haul, Gravel/Snow, Mud/Ruds, and Sand.
+There's also an electronic locking rear differential available for the four-wheel drive (4WD) system, and it gets a Terrain Management System adapted from the Ford Raptor, which has seven drive modes: Normal, Eco, Sport, Tow/Haul, Gravel/Snow, Mud/Ruds, and Sand.
 Another new big bit of tech is the semi-autonomous ProTrailer Backup Assist system, which allows the Expedition to reverse itself with a trailer coupled.
 The driver controls the system with a dial, and the Expedition steers and limits its reversing speed.

-Though the EcoBoost 3.5-liter V6 was carried over from the previously generation, it gets a power boost, now delivering 375 horsepower.
+Though the EcoBoost 3.5-liter V6 was carried over from the previous generation, it gets a power boost, now delivering 375 horsepower.
 It can also tow a maximum of 9,300 pounds when fitted with the heavy-duty trailer tow package.
 The old six-speed transmission was replaced by a new 10-speed automatic.

 The Expedition King Ranch trim returned for 2020 as the range topper, and we saw a base Ford Expedition XL STX five-seat model in 2021, but it was 2022 that heralded the mid-cycle refresh.
 This included revised front styling, a new interior, digital gauge cluster, larger 12- or 15-inch infotainment screens, Sync4, available GPS navigation, an optional Bluecruise hands-free driving system, a new off-road oriented Expedition Timberline trim with all-terrain tires, and a Ford Expedition Limited Stealth Performance Package that included a high-output of the turbo V6 engine.